Uinyw/financetracker/pages/story.md

 Tristan 30\
 > Tristan likes to watch his money accumulate, heneforth he wants to know how much his money accumulated over the last X months/years.

-Bob 24\

-Bob has several devices and he is not able to decide, on which device the software should run.
-Therefore he want's a version, that is able to be easily run or used from one device or at least a web version of it.

-Nathan 35\

-Nathan is an Plattform dev.
-He likes to use existing software and extend it.
-Henceforth he wants to have software that is easiy deployed and has an good api, that is well documented.